WATCH(1) | User Commands | WATCH(1) |

 The watch(1) utility has a hazy history.
 Nobody seems to be

-actually sure of where it has appeared first.
+actually sure of where it appeared first.

 According to procps 010114's watch C source code, where it first appeared in